Who Is Liable When Livestock Causes Car Accidents?

 It’s not a pleasant decision to make, but experienced law enforcement officers recommend against swerving to avoid an animal in the roadway.
 But there are cases where colliding with a large animal such as a steer causes serious injuries for drivers and their passengers, so liability in these cases may not be easy to determine.

 When an accident is caused by a domesticated animal in the roadway, the animal’s owner may be held liable if they failed to make a reasonable effort to restrain it.
-But these cases are complicated, especially if more than one vehicle is involved, so you will definitely want to speak with an experienced personal injury attorney right away.
+But these cases are complicated, especially if more than one vehicle is involved, so you will definitely want to speak with an experienced Phoenix livestock car accident attorney right away.

 Who’s Responsible for Your Injuries?